 Donald “Duck” Bailey is one of the few musicians who have significantly impacted the music industry.
-When you talk about drummers with style and influence, be sure to find Donald somewhere on the list.
-He has assisted to put in place the pulse of jazz for more than 50 years.
+When you talk about drummers with style and influence, be sure to find Donald Bailey somewhere on the list.
+He has assisted in putting in place the pulse of jazz for more than 50 years.

-That is not all; Donald Bailey also crafted a trap set vocabulary that allowed Smith to play quickly.
+Donald Bailey crafted a trap set vocabulary that allowed Smith to play quickly.
 Smith could lay flat, pedal-generated bass tunes while delivering incredible crescendos that made him the remarkable drummer he was.
-Bailey is considered a selfless drummer who focused more on helping others grow.
+Bailey is considered a selfless drummer who focuses more on helping others grow.